 It was our second day in France, and jet lag was a prominent feature of the day, eyes closing irresistibly at inopportune moments, feet already sore from all the walking.
 But this was Alan’s first visit, and I hadn’t been in 45 years, so while I was resigned to skipping some of Paris’ many experiences and sights, we had only five days in the city, and needed to make the most of our time, tired bodies or no.

 We miraculously entered the museum ahead of the line because we’d splurged on a museum pass, the one bit of advice we did follow.
 A definite improvement over the youthful backpacking/starvation mode of 45 years ago.
 It saves money if you’re going to more than a couple of Paris museums, and allows you to skip to the head of the line.
-It didn’t, however, help us get a close up view of the Mona Lisa, and the crowds crushed us. everyone jockeying for position to get up close.
+It didn’t, however, help us get a close up view of the Mona Lisa, and the crowds crushed us, everyone jockeying for position to get up close.
 As far as I could tell they weren’t trying to look closer at the painting in detail or at length, or admire the skill and artistry.
-They wanted to get a picture of themself with the painting, perhaps wearing a Mona Lisa-like smile.
+They wanted to get a picture of themselves with the painting, perhaps wearing a Mona Lisa-like smile.
 It’s a strange world now.

 Michelangelo’s The Rebellious Slave and The Dying Slave, 1513